MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/includes/MessageObject.md

 ---
-title: "MessageObject in Omnichannel JavaScript API Reference | Microsoft Docs"
+title: "MessageObject type in Omnichannel JavaScript API  | Microsoft Docs"
-description: "Learn abou the MessageObject in Omnichannel JavaScript API Reference." ms.date: 10/01/2022 ms.topic: reference
+description: "Learn about the MessageObject type used to send rich messages to the sendMessageToConversation method in Omnichannel JavaScript API." ms.date: 10/01/2022 ms.topic: reference
 author: mh-jaya